Developing New Analysis Tools for Near Surface Radio-based Neutrino Detectors: Conclusion and Outlook

 The training sets for deep learning involved simulated neutrino signals and realistic background events from archival data collected with ARIANNA stations.
-We then used archival data from an ARIANNA station specifically designed to measure cosmic rays to show that the results from the deep learning analysis were not affected by potential artificial differences between simulated and experimental data sets.
-This demonstrates that the simulations, based on the NuRadioReco and NuRadioMC codes, describe the experimental data sufficiently well for employing deep learning methods.
+We then used archival data from an ARIANNA station specifically designed to measure cosmic rays to show that the results from the deep learning analysis were not affected by potential artificial differences between simulated data (from the NuRadioMC code) and experimental data.
 Note that not all cut combinations were studied in this paper.
-Future work will assess the statistical independence of the Deep Learning cut when combined with other cuts, such as the dipole cut, to further enhance the analysis.
+Future work will assess the statistical independence of the deep learning cut when combined with other cuts, such as the dipole cut, and develop an optimization procedure to include all of the analysis variables (LPDA cut, updown cut, dipole cut and deep learning cut).
+Additional future work will include broadening the range of astrophysical spectra and extending the analysis to events with signal to noise as small as 2.